 - Finding creative outlets

-- Learning deep breathing or grounding techniques
+- Learning deep breathing exercises for anxiety or grounding techniques

 - Doing yoga

 Invest time in a new hobby

 Keeping yourself busy is great for emotional regulation and a healthy way to keep your emotional health in check.
 Finding a hobby that you love, that’s something you look forward to doing, can provide some much-needed downtime while helping you let go of some of the stressors from your day.
 It’s also a wonderful act of self-care.

 The occasional glass of wine isn’t going to send your emotional health into a tailspin, but like most things in life, drinking should be done in moderation.
 Excessive alcohol consumption can lead to both physical and emotional health issues.
 Drug use is also a known contributor to poor emotional, mental, and physical health.

 When you fill up on good foods, the nourishment offers more than just a healthy body.
 Foods that are rich in nutrients, vitamins, healthy fats, and “brain food” (like those high in Omega-3s) nourish your mind, which is a great way for you to improve your emotional health.

 Meditation has several positive emotional health benefits.
 Research shows it can help you focus better while improving your self-awareness and self-esteem, lower your stress levels and anxiety, and give you energy and motivation.
 Studies also show there’s a distinct correlation between mindfulness and the ability to process new information.